alexsandro-santos/minesweeper/README.md

  [Here](https://gitlab-cw1.centralesupelec.fr/eppa-python/minesweeper/-/blob/alexsandro/test_grid.py?ref_type=heads) we implemented tests that our created functions should pass, and as we already knew, the effectiveness of this approach helped us not only to encounter less code problems, but also minimized their impact.

- Appart from that, some exemples of functions created for the first week that were reused are shown below:
+ Appart from that, some examples of functions created for the first week that were reused are shown below:

 ```
 def get_all_tiles(grid):